RobertoBochet/git101/README.md

 industry-standard language JavaScript), still complying with the mandatory design guidelines.

+## Getting Started

+In order for the slides to work (ie. display anything) you need to run:
+`git submodule update --init --depth 1`

+In case you need the mathjax submodule as well
+`git submodule update --init --depth 1 --recursive`

 ## How do I use this thing?

 ### Where do I write my stuff?